About -Blake Davis Yacht Brokerage Inc.

 I started this business in Miami Florida in 1984 with a Captains license running charters on my own sailboats (Morgan 38′ and a OI 41′) under the name Blake Davis Yacht Charters and Brokerage.
 Ten years earlier at 21 yro I entered the professional boat world fresh out of college with a BFA (I guess I can always go back to slinging paint if this boat thing doesn’t work out?) degree from the Atlanta College of Art, and Temple U., when I walked into a boat yard in New Orleans in 1974:“What do you know how to do?” the owner asked.
 “Nothing, I just graduated from college with an Art Degree ” say’s I. “Good, go paint that boat ” say’s the owner.

 By 1988 I was the East Coast dealer for the Taiwan manufacturer Lien Hwa (Hartman Palmer, LH Little Harbor, Vitesse, Pacific), with an office and a boat yard on Biscayne Blvd at Maule Lake in Miami, selling brand new Motor Yachts, all lined up behind a very popular restaurant/bar named Rum Runners.
 I think their motto was “where the smugglers congregate” because for years I watched regular smuggling transactions go down in broad daylight.
 Then out-of-the-blue in the early nineties along came the Luxury Tax that stopped yacht sales dead.
-While other brokers were literally committing suicide (they dipped into escrows and got caught) as a result of that economic decimation of the boat industry I bought a 50′ single diesel pilothouse houseboat and just went cruising for several years.
-You don’t have to be a millionaire to live like one-you just need to know when to ZIG when others ZAG. .
+While other brokers were literally committing suicide as a result of that economic decimation of the boating industry, I bought a 50′ single diesel pilothouse houseboat and just went cruising for several years.
+You don’t have to be a millionaire to live like one-you just need to know when to ZIG when others ZAG.